 Gathering Leaves is more than just a history of my family.
 Its original working title was “How I Did It!”
-Besides all of the detail and footnotes, I hope to convey to the convey to the casual reader my tips and tricks for how anyone with access to the Internet can find their ancestors and connect with long-lost cousins.
-This began as a labor of … Continue reading Gathering Leaves – The Book
+Besides all of the detail and footnotes, I hope to convey to the casual reader my tips and tricks for how anyone with access to the Internet can find their ancestors and connect with long-lost cousins.
+This began as a labor of love twenty-five years … Continue reading Gathering Leaves – The Book

 So, I wanted to find the answer to how many generations of my ancestors owned slaves in the 19th century and earlier.
 I did not know how much earlier than the American Revolution that they began the practice of enslaving other humans.
 Still, I had assumed that only four generations were involved in the trade and ownership of human property.
 Starting with my great-grandfather, James … Continue reading Morgan’s Swamp

 The one aspect of my DNA results that I haven’t discussed yet is the ethnicity estimates provided by Ancestry.com and by MyHeritage.
 I am baffled by the results that I see at MyHeritage.com, and I will write about them later.
 In this post, I will discuss the results from Ancestry.com where the only real surprise is that it shows that I am not as French … Continue reading Do You Want Freedom Fries with That?